 Stay with him or her until emergency workers arrive

 People who use drugs or are around drug use should educate themselves on the recognition and prevention of harm from an opioid overdose.

 Naloxone is an opioid reversal agent that is becoming more accessible in many states.
 Check your state’s laws regarding naloxone access, and consider carrying it if you spend time around drug users.

 Recognizing and responding to overdose in the right way can save someone’s life.

 If you or someone you know is abusing methadone, consider substance abuse treatment.
 Methadone and other opioids have a high risk of overdose and death when they are abused.
-Treatment for methadone addiction and recovery are available; call The Recovery Village Palm Beach today.
+Treatment for methadone addiction and recovery are available; call The Recovery Village Palm Beach at Baptist Health today.

 Centers for Disease Control and Prevention.
 “Preventing Opioid Overdose.”
 Accessed November 10, 2019.

 Healio.
 “CDC: State Policies Influence Methadone Prescribing, Overdoses.”
 2018.
 Accessed November 10, 2019.

 DailyMed.
 “Methadone Package Insert.”
 October 2006.
 Accessed November 10, 2019.